 Not Applying to Enough Jobs

-In the book, I talk about what to do if you are not a top candidate and have a few strikes against you such as your country of origin, lack of experience or age.
+In the book, I talk about what to do if you are not a top candidate and have a few strikes against you.
+For example, your country of origin, lack of experience or age.
 I suggest applying to ANY and ALL university jobs in South Korea.
 For university job interviews, it’s all about numbers.
 The more you apply for, the more you have the chance of getting.

 Treat it like your full-time job and get obsessed with it.
 You need to apply for at least 50+ jobs in order to get a few interviews and eventually jobs offers.
 Maybe you are a less than ideal candidate but you are being too picky and only applying to the very top jobs that even someone well-qualified would have a hard time competing for.